leonstel/leonstel.github.io/recursive_tree_part3.md

 The ```hasCheckedInBranch()``` operates on the leaf component itself whereas to ```searchRecursive()``` changes the entire input data from within the ```Tree```.
 Remember that the tree component has the entire tree data bound and the child leafs are being drawn from that data.
-The search function changes te input data which triggers the tree to rerender its leafs with that newly set data.
+The search function changes te input data which then triggers the tree to rerender its leafs with that newly set data.